-Posted on: January 16, 2020 | Return to News
+Posted on: November 10, 2023 | Return to News

+Power outages are often caused by freezing rain, sleet storms and/or high winds that damage power lines and equipment.
+Cold snaps or heat waves can also overload the electric power system.
 During a power outage, you may be left without heating/air conditioning, lighting, hot water, or even running water.
 If you only have a cordless phone, you will also be left without phone service.
 You can greatly lessen the impact of a power outage by taking the time to prepare in advance.
 Learn how to prepare by clicking here.

 For more information about being prepared for an emergency, please visit the Government of Newfoundland and Labrador Emergency Services Division by clicking here.

 To contact the Conception Bay South Fire Department: